 The brass section hired for this record, including some of the ‘Chicago’ horns, are showcased on side one.
 The best copies really have weight to the horn sound that the most pressings lacked, making the horns edgy and shrill.
 (Ugh.)

-This was our first shootout for Toto since 2015 and it was quite a fun listen.
+This was our first shootout for Toto in several years and it was quite a fun listen.
 It’s obvious why Toto IV was a Platinum Record.
 What’s not to like?

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes even as late as 1982

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low